Why is my dehumidifier blowing cold air?

 Dehumidifier blowing cold air and not collecting water

 The main cause of the dehumidifier not collecting water is a broken compressor.
-I guess this brings us to the problem of the compressor then, which means having to buy another appliance or calling for a replacement if the warranty is still valid.
+This brings us to the problem of the compressor then, which means having to buy another appliance or calling for a replacement if the warranty is still valid.

-If the dehumidifier coils do not have refrigerant flowing through them, it means there is no condensation taking place.
+If the dehumidifier coils do not have refrigerant flowing through them, there is no condensation taking place.
 Therefore, the air comes back into the room cold and humid.

 When the dehumidifier coils are icing up